Jayaram-s-kumar/Linkdin-UI-clone/README.md

 # LinkedIn-UI-clone

-It is a LinkedIn UI clone made using HTML, CSS and JAVASCRIPT.
-It trulty replicates LinkedIn very well.
+LinkedIn-UI-clone is made using HTML, CSS and JAVASCRIPT.It trulty replicates UI of LinkedIn very well.